bobbymax/ncdmb-portal-frontend/README.md

 ## Project Overview

-This repository contains a **TypeScript-Based Web Application Framework** designed to be **modular, scalable, and easily maintainable**.
+The **Storm** project repository is a **TypeScript-Based Web Application Framework** designed to be **modular, scalable, and easily maintainable**.
 It leverages core architectural principles like **repositories, services, middlewares, guards, and a custom validator system** to ensure a clean and efficient codebase.
 The goal of this project is to provide a strong foundation for building robust applications while keeping the structure flexible for future enhancements.

 ## Key Features